robynchung/form-submission-demo/README.md

     -  Address lookup - [https://www.npmjs.com/package/react-places-autocomplete](https://www.npmjs.com/package/react-places-autocomplete)
 4. Submit a Pull Request (PR)
 5. In the PR, include a README that includes the following:
     - If you made any assumptions, what are they
     - Outline what else needs to be done if given more time
     - Instructions on how to run it
-6. Send via email to razi@mettleai.com
+6. Send via email to noor.syed@codefor.ca